Net Literacy Chapter Good Practices

 Broad Ripple High School – the first school whose Computer Connects program that was incorporated into the curriculum and repurposed enough computers so that every classroom had five computers for use by students during the school day.

 Carmel High School – the first school school whose Computer Connects program created three racks with servers capable of repurposing 120 computers per month.
 Each year, the “Carmel Connects” chapter of Net Literacy provides 500 computers for use in the Net Literacy – Indiana Association of United Ways initiative.

 Camel Middle School – the first school where students visited independent living and senior apartments to teach senior citizens computer and Internet skills using the Senior Connects methodology.

 Decatur Central School of IDEAS – the first school to have a three-day intensive summer program where incoming freshmen learned Computer Connects skills, Internet safety, and group dynamics all in the context of project based learning.

 Emma Donnan Middle School – after receiving a donation of 100s of computers from a high school with a Net Literacy chapter, Emma Donnan decided to form their own chapter and began repurposing computers.
 Emma Donna produced a video on social networking and internet safety that can be viewed by watching the video below.

-ITT Tech - the first school that integrated a program to build computer labs in churches, community centers, and charter schools as a component of the capstone course for graduating IT students.
-Each year, “Tech Force,” the Net Literacy chapter at ITT, builds approximately 15 computer labs increasing computer access to thousands of individuals.
+IT Tech – the first school that integrated a program to build computer labs in churches, community centers, and charter schools as a component of the capstone course for graduating IT students.
+Each year “Tech Force,” the Net Literacy chapter at IT Tech, builds approximately 15 computer labs increasing computer access to thousands of individuals.